Topics Regular meeting with the German Association of the Research-based Pharmaceutical Industry (vfa)" was held

 This session included an introduction to the current situation regarding the NHI drug pricing system in Japan, where NHI prices have been reduced for five consecutive years since 2018, indicating a continuing drug lag or drug loss for new drugs and a declining competitiveness of the Japanese market.
 Countermeasures to address these issues included a review of the NHI drug price system, drug regulations, and solutions related to the clinical research environment.
 He also introduced the pharmaceutical industry's expectations for the Ministry of Health, Labour and Welfare's newly established expert panel as an opportunity to discuss these issues in a comprehensive manner.

-During the Q&A session, vfa asked questions about the Japanese government's support measures for pharmaceutical supply issues and where the responsibility for stable supply lies, which were answered by the Pharmaceutical Manufacturers Association of Japan (PMAJ).
+During the Q&A session, vfa asked questions about the Japanese government's support measures for pharmaceutical supply issues and where the responsibility for stable supply lies, and JPMA responded.

 G7 Summit Hiroshima in 2023

 During this session, the Health Agenda for the G7 Hiroshima Summit 2023, to be held in May 2023, was introduced.
-The proposal was prepared in the form of a joint proposal by the Pharmaceutical Manufacturers Association of Japan (PMAJ) and the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA), and stated the need for sustainable investment in innovation to create a more equitable and sustainable health system and the infrastructure to support it in the midst of a global pandemic.
+The proposal was prepared in the form of a joint proposal by the JPMA and the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA), and stated the need for more equitable and sustainable health systems and sustainable investment in innovation to create the infrastructure to support them in the midst of a global pandemic.

-Germany was the previous host country of the G7, and the Pharmaceutical Association of Japan (PAK) expressed its deep appreciation for vfa's support to date for hosting the meeting in Japan, and reaffirmed its commitment to continue to work closely together.
+Germany was the previous host of the G7, and JPMA expressed its deep appreciation for vfa's support to date for hosting the meeting in Japan, and reaffirmed its commitment to continue to work closely together.

 Health Technology Assessment